open-craft/problem-builder/README.md

 ![Answer Complete](doc/img/answer-2.png)

-You can add "Long Answer Recap" components to mentoring blocks later on in the course to provide a read-only view of any answer that the student entered earlier.
+You can add "Long Answer Recap" components to problem builder blocks later on in the course to provide a read-only view of any answer that the student entered earlier.